erickgunawan99/incremental-enrich-iceberg-table/README.md

     1. Cleanup & Archiving: Successfully processed files are moved to an archive folder, and the manifest is deleted to prepare for the next hourly run.

-3. Technical Configuration Highlights
-  The pipeline utilizes a Hadoop-style Iceberg Catalog stored in MinIO.
+3. Technical Configuration Highlights: The pipeline utilizes a Hadoop-style Iceberg Catalog stored in MinIO.
 The Spark configuration is optimized for stability and observability:

   1. Iceberg Catalog: Configured via spark.sql.catalog.my_catalog using the hadoop type.